Nozdub/Lexiplode/README.md

 # Wordblast – Project Management Notes

 ## 🎯 Core Vision
-A free-to-play multiplayer mobile word game that combines **Scrabble/Wordfeud word-building** with **Bomberman/Candy Crush style explosions**.
+A free-to-play player vs player mobile word game that combines **Scrabble/Wordfeud word-building** with **Bomberman/Candy Crush style explosions**.
 Players place words on a shared board, trigger bombs to clear tiles, and compete across a set number of turns.
 The player with the highest score wins.

 ---